fortinetdev/terraform-provider-fortios/website/docs/r/fortios_authentication_rule.html.markdown

 * `name` - Authentication rule name.
 * `status` - Enable/disable this authentication rule.
 * `protocol` - Select the protocol to use for authentication (default = http).
 Users connect to the FortiGate using this protocol and are asked to authenticate.
 * `srcaddr` - Select an IPv4 source address from available options.
 Required for web proxy authentication.
+The structure of `srcaddr` block is documented below.
 * `srcaddr6` - Select an IPv6 source address.
 Required for web proxy authentication.
+The structure of `srcaddr6` block is documented below.
 * `ip_based` - Enable/disable IP-based authentication.
 Once a user authenticates all traffic from the IP address the user authenticated from is allowed.
 * `active_auth_method` - Select an active authentication method.
 * `sso_auth_method` - Select a single-sign on (SSO) authentication method.